FlorentGru/Babel_2019/README.md

 ## How to compile on Windows

-# No information yet #
+mkdir build
+cd build
+conan install ..
+cmake ..
+After that you have to open the solution in 'build' with Visual Code to build the 2 executable.
+Go to the directory 'bin' in 'build' to find the two executables.

+## How to execute on Linux

+Execute the command : "sudo ./babel_server port" to open the server Execute the command : "./babel_client ip_address port" to open the client interface

-## How to execute
+## How to execute on Windows

-Execute the command : "sudo ./babel_server" to open the server Execute the command : "sudo ./babel_client" to open the client interface
+Execute the command : "sudo ./babel_server.exe port" to open the server Execute the command : "./babel_client.exe ip_address port" to open the client interface